 Table 1.22 Confused Behavior

 1-6 Behavior

 1 Stand oblivious, staring off into the distance

-2 Walk quietly away
+2 Drop everything and walk quietly away in a random direction

 3 Sit and eat whatever is nearby

-4 Shout poetry angrily (or equivilent)
+4 Shout poetry, a hymn, or gossip angrily

-5 Run in a random direction at maximum pace
+5 Drop everything and run in a random direction at maximum pace

-6 Attack the nearest creature
+6 Attack the nearest creature emphatically

-Dimension Door (affects: 1 subject, duration: instantaneous, range: 1") The magicuser or other subject steps from his present location to any destination within 36" specified by distance and direction.
+Dimension Door (affects: 1 subject, duration: instantaneous, range: 1°) The magicuser or other subject steps from his present location to any destination within 36° specified by distance and direction.

-Fear (affects: 6° arc, duration: 6 turns, range: 6°) Sends a wave of panic out in an arc before the magic-user to 6° range.
+Fear (affects: 6" arc, duration: 6 turns, range: 6") Sends a wave of panic out in an arc before the magic-user to 6" range.
 All normal-types in the area of effect will immediately flee for six turns.
 Heroic-types are allowed a saving throw versus spells to negate the effect.